arikfe/IRTadiran/README.md

 This is an implementation for IRremote for Tadirn AC device common in israel.

-The i implementation was made oriiginally for [IRremoteESP8266](https://github.com/markszabo/IRremoteESP8266)  which is an addaptation for ESP8266 library [Sming](https://github.com/SmingHub/Sming) but it should work for IRremote for arduino
+The  implementation was made originally for [IRremoteESP8266](https://github.com/markszabo/IRremoteESP8266)  which is an addaptation for ESP8266 library [Sming](https://github.com/SmingHub/Sming) but it should work for IRremote for arduino.
+Please follow the [Sming](https://github.com/SmingHub/Sming) install and usage samples if you want to use it ( it is not just a library ).
 The base set of features include
 <ul>
 <li> On Off feature